Procurement Performance & Development

 Putting technology to work

 The agile approach promotes technological excellence.
-Agile sourcing means a faster process from identifying sourcing needs through to contracting.
 To achieve this, technologies such as advanced data analytics are key enablers.

 Responsiveness depends on the ease of accessibility of relevant, unquestionable, real-time data and the electronic means by which to share it.
 Full data transparency makes it easy to improve processes, such as gaining management approvals and measuring value creation while maintaining overall visibility.